-As Public Health professionals, you are expected to use, understand, and explain data everyday; however, most of the public health work force does not have the training to best explain, compare, describe and illustrate quantitative data while ensuring data integrity.
-This training will advance your knowledge of quantitative data, provide online resources, and provide skill building to assist you in communicating and visualizing various data.
+As professionals engaged in public health activities, you are expected to use, understand, and explain data everyday; however, most of the public health work force does not have the training to best describe, compare, and visualize quantitative data while ensuring data integrity.
+This online course will advance your knowledge of quantitative data, provide online resources, and provide skill building to assist you in visualizing and communicating data.